 Indeed, the Armenians may be on to something.
 One recent psychology study found that chess was associated with greater “cognitive abilities, coping and problem-solving capacity, and even socioaffective development of children.”
 Of course, because it was a cohort (observational) study, the link could be due to some third factor or the possibility that smart, mature children are more inclined to play chess in the first place.

 In the above video, the math/chess teacher says, “Chess trains logical thinking.
 It teaches how to make decisions, trains memory, strengthens will power, motivates children to win and teaches them how to deal with defeat.
 It’s the only school subject that can do all this.”

-Americans are concerned that our children aren't receiving a solid K-12 education.
-Perhaps chess should be introduced into the curriculum as a fun way to teach logic and memory?
+Americans are concerned that their children aren’t receiving a solid K-12 education.
+Perhaps chess should be introduced into school curricula as a fun way to teach logic and memory?

 In fact, I should get back to practicing the game.
 Knowing that there are 7-year-old Armenians that could run me off the chessboard without breaking a sweat is a tad humiliating.